 The MicroEJ Linker allows you to define sections that are automatically generated with symbol values.
 This is commonly used to generate tables whose contents depends on the linked symbols.
-Symbols eligible to be embedded in an auto-generated section are of the form: prefix_tag_suffix.
+Symbols eligible to be embedded in an auto-generated section are of the form: prefix_tag_suffix .
 An auto-generated section is viewed as a table composed of lines and columns that organize symbols sharing the same prefix.
 On the same column appear symbols that share the same tag.
 On the same line appear symbols that share the same suffix.
 Lines are sorted in the lexical order of the symbol name.
-The next line defines a section which will embed symbols starting with zeroinit_start; the second column refers to symbols starting with zeroinit_end.
+The next line defines a section which will embed symbols starting with zeroinit .
+The first column refers to symbols starting with zeroinit_start; the second column refers to symbols starting with zeroinit_end.